alansrobin/health-care-chat-bot/README.md

 # how to run
 * vscode
   * install vscode from the internet
+*Keys
+  * Instead of "your-gemini-api-key" and "your-project-key.json", use your api key and project key
+  * (due to security reasons i cann't use mine)
 * Libraries
   * install the libraries from requirement.txt